h2oai/sparkling-water/DEVEL.md

-The development documentation has been moved to a new location.
-Please go to [Development Documentation](doc/DEVEL.rst).
+The development documentation has moved to a new location.
+Please go to the Development documentation section in the Sparkling Water online help (available [here](https://s3.amazonaws.com/h2o-release/sparkling-water/master/latest.html)).